adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 4: Remove Service Endpoints

-Before proceeding to challenge 3, remove your Service Endpoint configuraiton from the subnet, and remove the Virtual Network rule from the SQL server firewall.
+Before proceeding to challenge 3, remove your Service Endpoint configuration from the subnet, and remove the Virtual Network rule from the SQL Server firewall.

 # Challenge 3 : Deploy a Private Endpoint to utilise Azure Private Link for access to Azure SQL